Reframe Your Life Story: Interactive Narrative Therapist and Innovative Moment Assessment with Large Language Models: Conclusion

 \section{Conclusion}

 We propose the first comprehensive framework translating narrative therapy principles into AI practice through \textit{INT} and \textit{IMA}.
 The \textit{INT} systematically formalizes therapeutic progression through explicit stage planning and reflection level guidance, enabling more authentic therapeutic interactions.
 The \textit{IMA} is a therapy-centric evaluation approach to specifically quantify therapeutic effectiveness through tracking narrative shifts in client speech.
-Comprehensive experiments with 260 simulated clients and 230 human participants demonstrate that \textit{INT} significantly outperforms standard methods in therapeutic quality and depth.
+Comprehensive experiments with 260 simulated clients and 230 human participants demonstrate that \textit{INT} significantly outperforms standard role-playing methods in therapeutic quality and depth.
+We further demonstrate the effectiveness of \textit{INT} in synthesizing high-quality support conversations for broader social applications.